Luca Martínez

-Luca Leovino Martínez Dupuy (born 5 June 2001) is a Mexican professional footballer who plays as a forward for Argentine Primera División club Rosario Central.
+Luca Leovino Martínez Dupuy (born 5 June 2001) is a Mexican professional footballer who plays as a forward for Argentine Primera División club Godoy Cruz.

 Club career

 Born in San Luis Potosí, Martínez made his professional debut for Argentine club Rosario Central on 2 November 2020 in the Argentine Primera División against Godoy Cruz.

+On 2 February 2025, Rosario Central announced that Martínez had been transferred to Godoy Cruz.

 International career

 In October 2020, Martínez received his first national team call up by Raúl Chabrand for the Mexico national under-20 team training camp.

-On 9 October 2021, Martínez made his Mexico U21 debut in a friendly match against the Romania U21 side scoring a goal in the minute 47'.
+On 9 October 2021, Martínez made his Mexico U21 debut in a friendly match against the Romania U21 side scoring a goal in the minute 47.
 On 11 October 2021, Martínez scored in the minute 14 'in a friendly match in which ended as a 2–0 victory against Sweden U21.

+Martínez made his senior Mexico debut on 31 of May 2024, in a friendly match against Bolivia.

+In June 2024, he took part in the Maurice Revello Tournament in France.

 Personal life

-Martínez is the son of Argentine parents which allows him to play for the Argentina national team as well as the Mexico national team having been born in Mexico.
+Martínez is the son of Argentine parents which allows him to play for the Argentina national team as well as the Mexico national team having been born in Mexico while his father Nahuel Martínez was playing in the country.